gvwilson/sensibleadventures/cloudherd/new.md

 behind tumbled out of the trading hall door, some on crutches, others still pulling on clothes.

-"Sir!"
+"Respected!"
 The soldier straightened up and saluted again.
-"Royalist rangers, sir.
+"Royalist rangers, respected.
 Two of 'em, light packs, with forest bows and short swords.
 The tiger got 'em."

 "Alive?"
 Sergeant Dorbu demanded.

 The soldier nodded.
-"Yes sir.
-Chased 'em into us, sir, just like we practiced."
+"Yes respected.
+Chased 'em into us, respected, just like we practiced."
 He gulped.
-"But there was a bird with 'em, sir.
+"But there was a bird with 'em, respected.
 A crow.
 It got away."

 "Rot," Sergeant Dorbu swore.
 "Was it Gifted?"

 The soldier shook his head.
-"Dunno, sir.
+"Dunno, respected.
 Didn't hear it say anything."

 Indy cut in.
 "Sergeant, does this mean there's an army coming?"
 The